21.2k ratings

 Alyssa

-The gates of Obsidian Moon Academy didn’t just separate the school from the outside world; they felt like a border between realities.
+The gates of Obsidian Moon Academy didn’t just separate the school from the outside world.
+They felt like a border between realities.
 The stone towers clawed at the gray sky, and the air itself felt heavy, thick with power and judgment.
 I clutched the strap of my worn duffel bag, my knuckles white.

 A roar of an engine ripped through the oppressive quiet.
 A flash of silver metal.
 I froze as a luxury sports car screeched to a halt, its bumper mere inches from my knees.